whyvra/version-checker/README.md

 # version-checker

+**A fork of jetstack/version-checker with updated dependencies and docker base image with automated builds.**

 version-checker is a Kubernetes utility for observing the current versions of images running in the cluster, as well as the latest available upstream.
 These checks get exposed as Prometheus metrics to be viewed on a dashboard, or _soft_